 This past April, a couple of tempests in our nation’s teapot took place, when Sean Hannity picked a fight with Jimmy Kimmel over Melania Trump’s accent; and when comedian Michelle Wolf hosted the White House Correspondents’ Dinner.

 Links: USA Today

 Are matters of appearance, or habits of speech, truly off-limits for jokers?
-The freedom constitutionally afforded to satirists is, of cousre, everyone’s freedom, as in oppressive regimes…monarchies, dictatorships, and such…humor is often the front line of fighting back, for ordinary people who have lost their representative voice.
-Whereas, in long-established rules of cultural interchange—etiquette—those things apparently true of a person, and which everyone is expected to ignore as though they did not exist, are regarded either as tragic afflictions or embarrassments.
+The freedom constitutionally afforded to satirists is, of course, everyone’s freedom, as in oppressive regimes humor is often the front line of fighting back, for ordinary people who have lost their representative voice.
+Whereas, in long-established rules of cultural interchange—etiquette—those things true of a person, obvious to the eye, and which everyone is expected to ignore as though they did not exist, are regarded either tragic afflictions or embarrassments.

 So it may not be a welcome defense to suggest a person’s accent or her face must be unmentionable, for decency’s sake.

 Mimicry is a comedic convention.
-To separate good from bad requires analysing what makes a device (that which mimicry, shorn of social burden, is) function.
+To separate good from bad requires analysing what makes a humorous device function.
 Cartoons, as a type of comedy, employ portrayal in the most direct way.
 The punchline is part of the joke, but the joke gets its flesh from the accompanying artwork.

 Below, one of my own, “A Friendly Smile, and a Firm Handshake”.
 In this case, the joke really is the art.

 When monologuists portray famous people through mimicry, they are sharpening the joke…drawing for the audience a picture, in effect.